thekesolutions/koha-plugin-bibliocommons/README.md

 ## Implemented endpoints

+* /biblios/:biblio_id
-* /bibliocommons/biblios/:biblio_id
+* /biblios/:biblio_id/holds/count
-* /bibliocommons/biblios/:biblio_id/holds/count
+* /biblios/:biblio_id/items
-* /bibliocommons/biblios/:biblio_id/ids
+* /biblios/ids
-* /bibliocommons/biblios/:biblio_id/items
+* /items/:item_id
-* /bibliocommons/items/:item_id
+* /items/:item_id/holds/count
-* /bibliocommons/items/:item_id/holds/count
+* /items/ids
-* /bibliocommons/items/ids
+* /libraries

+## Install

+Download the latest _.kpz_ file from the [releases](https://github.com/thekesolutions/koha-plugin-bibliocommons/releases) page.
+Install it as any other plugin following the general [plugin install instrucions](https://wiki.koha-community.org/wiki/Koha_plugins).

+Caveat: If you want to try this endpoints, you will need to do it on top of the [Koha master branch](https://gitlab.com/koha-community/Koha) adding the patches from [bug 21116](https://bugs.koha-community.org/bugzilla3/show_bug.cgi?id=21116).